 To me, however, the most telling part of the monastery is located behind the main building.
 The Capelas Imperfeitas (literally, Unfinished Chapels) were built starting in 1437, intended as another sumptuous royal mausoleum.
 The walls of the chapels are covered in a riot of delicate trees, knotted ropes, armillary spheres and finely wrought angels, all carved from the hard stone with exquisite attention to detail.

 However, construction was halted at the halfway point, thanks to the vagaries of royal fortune.
 The enormous octagonal rotunda has no roof and stands open to the heavens.
 It was a frankly haunting experience to stand in the empty space and see all this extravagance abandoned to the elements.
 Sun and rain fall indifferently on the massive buttresses that rear up into the sky to support nothing at all.

 By Namibia specialist Anthony

-It’s not every day you see a bath tub lying abandoned in sand drifts.
-But, venture 15 minutes outside the town of Ludernitz in southern Namibia and you’ll come across Kolmanskop.
-Here, whole mansions and their aging contents stand derelict.
+It’s not every day you see a bathtub lying abandoned in sand drifts.
+But, venture 15 minutes outside the town of rainfall in southern Namibia and you’ll come across Kolmanskop.
+Here, whole mansions and their ageing contents stand derelict.
 The Namib Desert’s shifting sands are gradually swallowing their peeling walls and hollowed windows.